 The Missouri District believes every congregation--in every setting and of every size—can take new steps with the Gospel into their community.
 We partner with congregations through coaching, demographic research, shared ministry models, assessment tools, workshops, resources and grants customized according to the need of our congregations.
 Contact Rev. Bill Geis for more information.

 Increasingly our pastors and congregations are seeking support for developing lay leaders in their congregations.
 The needs are as diverse as the people we serve.
 From officer training to board development, children’s ministry to senior ministry, community engagement to multi-ethnic experiences, small groups to servant events, the Missouri District works to provide training to respond to the needs.
 Our services include District and Regional training events, as well as consultation with congregations seeking specific needs.
-Contact Rev. Bill Geis to learn more.
+Contact Rev. Peter Kirby to learn more.

 We are blessed!
 Every one of our congregations is surrounded with an abundance and diversity of God’s gifts.
 Leaders see the opportunities, and they see the burdens for educating, and raising up generous disciples in their congregations.
 The Missouri District supports congregations with resources which are biblical, faithfully Lutheran, holistic and simple in stewardship education and mobilization.
 Coaching support for congregations is available to address your specific needs.
-Contact Rev. Bill Geis for more information.
+Contact Rev. Peter Kirby for more information.

 The Missouri District has also developed a six week stewardship Bible Study resource for your congregation to use.
 To access this study contact Colleen Zaruba.

 People come to church yearning for clarity and direction.
 This kind of vision doesn’t happen on its own.
 The Missouri District offers strategic planning services to help you articulate and shape it for ministry that resonates with your flock and endures over time.
 This can help you:

 - Appeal to prospective pastors